Coal-fired power plants are the single biggest global source of greenhouse gas emissions.

-To prevent dangerous climate change, the EU must end coal power by 2030, in a socially fair way.
+To tackle climate change, the EU must end coal power by 2030, in a socially fair way.

 Why it matters

-The EU has a ‘Just Transition Mechanism’ to help all EU regions reach climate neutrality.
+The EU has a ‘Just Transition' fund to help all EU regions reach climate neutrality.
 Funding must be contingent upon a commitment to ending coal by 2030 and participatory, transparent local just transition plans.

 What WWF is doing

 WWF is working to push a socially fair phase-out of coal power by 2030, and of all fossil fuels.
-We have set up an online platform so that anyone can assess local just transition plans.
+Our online platform allows anyone to assess local just transition plans, which so far are not good enough.